 We are happy to announce this years edition of the DAP Symposium will take place on March 12, 2019.

 This year’s symposium will focus on the challenges and opportunities of supplying urban areas with geothermal energy.
 Currently, in The Netherlands, there exist several successful geothermal projects that are producing heat for greenhouses located in rural areas.
-With the allocation of a significant subsidy towards TU Delft in 2017, and the recent greenlight from the university board, the TU campus can and will be a pioneering project in the area of ‘urban geothermal heating’.
+With the allocation of a significant subsidy towards TU Delft in 2017, and the recent decision-in-principle from the university board to realise a geothermal well (known as DAPwell), the TU campus can and will be a pioneering project in the area of ‘urban geothermal heating’.
 As today’s technology is improving, more opportunities arise to move the geothermal wells closer to the urban areas, where a high demand for heat is everlasting and large opportunities await.
 The aim of this year’s symposium is to create awareness of the difficulties and the potential benefits of supplying urban areas with geothermal heat.
 The symposium intends to look into both technological and policy-based barriers, and seeks to promote new techniques that enable urban geothermal energy, and allow geothermal energy to compete within today’s energy market.

 History of the DAP SymposiumEvery two years a geothermal symposium is organised in Delft by the students of Applied Earth Science.
 The latest developments of geothermal energy will be discussed by speakers from all over the world.
 The symposium is always visited by students, researchers and companies and is therefore a good opportunity for social networking.